 New Odo-ro-no products developed by Northam Warren after the War generally relied on ideas developed by other companies.
 New Odo-ro-no lines included:

 1. Odorono Spray Deodorant (1950) using a squeeze container similar to the polyethylene one developed by Jules Montenier for Stopette in 1947.
+A smaller version was introduced in 1954.

 See also: Stopette